HL7/davinci-ecdx/input/pagecontent/index.md

 By using the FHIR standard and implementing this guide, payers can be explicit about the data they are requesting as opposed to general requests which often result in providers sending more information than is necessary.
 The anticipated benefit of using FHIR is more efficient and effective exchange of health record information in several areas such as claims management, care coordination, risk adjustment and quality reporting.

-This IG provides several *general* examples to illustrate the different approaches for exchanging clinical data, but it does not to document specific use cases.
+This IG provides several *general* examples to illustrate the different approaches for exchanging clinical data, but it does not document specific use cases.
 We plan to create a set of [Clinical Data Exchange- Supplemental Guides] which will document and provide examples for specific use cases.
 {:.bg-info}

 ### About This Guide